-Trommels and trommel screens are mechanical screening machines that are used to separate materials.
+Trommels are mechanical screening machines, trommel screens are used to separate materials.
 They are often used in mineral and solid-waste processing industries.
 Additionally, they are used to remove fines from a given waste stream.
 A trommel consists of a wedge wire cylindrical drum that is usually elevated at an angle at the feed end.

 Material is fed into the trommel drum and is lifted up by the rotation and aerated as it falls back down.
 This action is repeated with each revolution along the length of the screening drum.
 Therefore smaller segments pass through the screen openings.
 In the meantime, larger fractions tumble towards its eventual exit at the rear of the trommel drum.

 Trommel screen features

 - Heavy duty robust build

 - Low maintenance and highly efficient